amit-saraff/simpleDM/README.md

 }
 ```

-function references placed in the `properties` object makes it possible to create more complex, nested property structures for event data. see `makeProducts`  for an example in the code.
+function references placed in either `properties` object makes it possible to create more complex, nested property structures for event data. see `makeProducts`  for an example in the code.

 # But...
 Why?
 because sometimes you just need fake events in mixpanel, quickly